oculometric/framework-renderer/README.md

 - object shader and material sorting to minimise context switches required
 - viewport resizing at runtime
 - simple object manipulation with user input
+- screen space ambient occlusion, using maths from [https://learnopengl.com/Advanced-Lighting/SSAO]
 - (INCOMPLETE) frustrum culling based on object bounding boxes
-- (INCOMPLETE) ambient occlusion using compute shaders

 ## Credits
 Every part of the project is created by me, aside from: